-Modesto City Schools consists of two separate school districts---an elementary district that serves students in grades kindergarten through 8th grade and a high school district that serves students in grades 9 through 12.
+Modesto City Schools consists of two separate school districts---an elementary district that serves students in kindergarten through 8th grade, and a high school district that serves students in grades 9 through 12.

 With 34 schools and a range of high-quality programs including pre-school, alternative education, vocational education, after school programs, GATE, and adult education, we know that you will find a school or program that will meet your educational needs.

 1. All children between the ages of 6-18 years are subject to compulsory full-time education, unless specifically exempted.
 (Education Code 48200)